acend/container-basics-training/content/en/docs/03.0/_index.en.md

 Answer: No!
 There are tons of images provided by companies, open source projects, and boys/girls like you and me.

-## Docker Images
+## Docker images

-You can search for images available on [Docker Hub](https://hub.docker.com) by using the Docker command with the `search` subcommand.
+You can search for images available on [Docker Hub](https://hub.docker.com) by using the Docker command with the `search` sub command.
 For example, to search for a mariadb image, type:

 ```bash
 docker search mariadb